puldzian/Pracownicy/CODEBOOK.md

 * 99 – NONE – not an economic actor, not applicable, other

 #### ACTNAME
-Names of actors involved, separated by slash.
+Names of actors involved, separated by '/'.
 Acronyms used:
 * FA - Federacja Anarchistyczna
 * FZZ - Forum Związków Zawodowych
 * IP - OZZ Inicjatywa Pracownicza